-Trip levels and car parking
+Trip levels

 The highly accessible nature of the scheme as with most centre type schemes would require staff to use walk/cycle/car share/public transport as their chosen mode of transport.
 These are set out in the sustainability chapter.